 Friends Academy sits upon 65 acres of fields and woodland, bordered in part by the Paskamansett River.
 We have two full sized soccer/sports fields, and two outdoor basketball courts.
-These are complemented by other playground fields, a campground field, various playground structures, and a gaga pit.
+These are complemented by other playground fields, a campground field, various playground structures, a marked hiking trail system, and a gaga pit.

 THe Challenge Course